NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-20-Regularization-from-Scratch-Dropout.md

 Till now we have applied dropout as per the [dropout paper](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf).
 However, most of the libaries, like PyTorch, implements **'Inverted Dropout'**.

 In invereted dropout the scaling is applied during training.
-Inverted dropout randomly retains some activations with probability $p$ similar to traditional dropout.
-Then scaling is done by multiplying the output of retained units $1/p$.
+Inverted dropout randomly retains some activations with probability $$p$$ similar to traditional dropout.
+Then scaling is done by multiplying the output of retained units $$1/p$$.
 Since, scaling is done during training, no changes are required during evaluation.

 Let's apply scaling during training to implement inverted dropout.